meltano/cloud-docs/docs/concepts.md

 >
 > Meltano Cloud users grant access to specific public and private repositories using the standard GitHub App authorization flow.

+### Internal Organization ID

+Meltano Cloud uses an internal alpha-numeric string (randomly generated) to uniquely identify your cloud organization's identify.
+This ID may occassionally be shared during Cloud debugging and you may find references to it in the internal workings of Meltano Cloud CLI.

+> **Warning**
+> The "Internal Organization ID" should not be considered a permanent identifier, and may change at any time without notice.

 ## Meltano Cloud Projects

 A "Cloud Project" is any Meltano project you have registered on Meltano Cloud.
 The project definition consists of a git repo and a relative project directory within the git repo.

+### Internal Project ID

+Meltano Cloud uses an internal alpha-numeric string (randomly generated) to uniquely identify your project's deployment.
+This ID may occassionally be shared during Cloud debugging and you may find references to it in the internal workings of Meltano Cloud CLI.

+> **Warning**
+> The "Internal Project ID" should not be confused with the Project ID that is defined within `meltano.yml`.

+> **Note**
+> The "Internal Project ID" should not be considered a permanent identifier, and may change at any time without notice.

 ## Meltano Cloud Deployments